 Get ready to be amazed by the beauty of the sacred valley of the Incas and its corn and potato crops.
 Tasting a delicious breakfast we will hike downhill for one hour; this path will be through a valley full of aromatic and medicinal plants.
 After one hour of hiking we’ll arrive to the stone quarry of Cachicata; This is the place from where the ancient stone masons of the sun temple at Ollantaytambo, extracted the pink granite stones.

-Once at Aguas Calientes, we can say “the Inca Quarry Hike is done”, your guide will drop you off at your hotel, coordinate dinner time and plan the next day at Machu Picchu.
+Once at Aguas Calientes, we can say “the Inca Quarry Hike is done”, your guide will drop you off at your hotel and coordinate the plan for the visit to Machu Picchu the next day.

-** Perfect itinerary on the Inca Quarry Trek to delight on a slow and steady pace; the sacred valley of the Incas, the Cachicata pink stone quarry and the outstanding views from the Vistadome train.
+** Perfect itinerary on the Inca Quarry Trek to delight on a slow and steady pace; the sacred valley of the Incas, the Cachicata pink stone quarry and the outstanding views from the Pinkuylluna warehouses.

 Day 4: Aguas Calientes – Machu Picchu – Cusco

 In order to get well rested and have plenty of time to enjoy the views, pictures and lessons at Machu Picchu.
 We suggest you to wake up by 5:00 in the morning, get ready, pack the essentials and take the bus from Aguas Calientes town to Machu Picchu citadel.
 This will a ride of 30 minutes until reaching the inca citadel at 6:15 am more or less.
 Thus, you will have the chance to see the sunrise on this magnificent location.